italia/18app-java-sdk/README.md

 This certificate X509 will be generated and downloadable in .cer format directly via the dedicated web application for traders, in an authenticated area.
+A certificate in PKCS12 format is provided for testing purpoeses.
 ### How to use it
-Initialize the service with your merchant certificate (currently in format PKCS12) and its password.
-Activate the certificate and verify that partitaIva code matches the user's one.
+Initialize the MerchantService and after certificate activation, verify that partitaIva code matches the user's one.
 ```
-    MerchantService service = new MerchantService("\path\to\merchant\certificate.p12","certificate_password");
+    MerchantService service = new MerchantService();
     String partitaIva = service.activateCertificate();
     // Check partitaIva
 ```